-Two modes of detector operation are available.
-Presence or Pulse Mode is selected by setting the state of a DIP switch (labeled 3) on the front panel mounted six-position DIP switch module.
+Two modes of operation for each channel of the detector are available.
+Presence or Pulse Mode is selected by setting the state of a DIP switch (labeled 3) on each of the two front panel mounted six-position DIP switch modules.